Skip to Content

 This is where you all were sympathizing with her.

-Throughout the story, my emotions are on a rollercoaster for this lady; she keeps making wrong decisions when the right option is in front of her.
+Throughout It Ends With Us summary, my emotions are on a rollercoaster for this lady; she keeps making wrong decisions when the right option is in front of her.
 Wish I could dive into the book and force Lily to do what she should have done months ago – that’s how I felt throughout the entire book.

 The moment I finished it, it hit me – trauma bonding can force you to live in a delusional, happy relationship.
 That’s what happened with Lily.
 That’s what made her character development so beautiful.